AlesioMR/alesiomr/README.md

 #### I am an IT Specialist and System Administrator!
 ## My blog is here:

 I'm an IT Specialist with 3+ years of experience managing business systems, including servers, hardware, and software.
-Currently working at **AlbacoShoes** in Tiranë, I handle everything from network security to server management.

 I have been part of cyber security exercises like **AKCESK Cyber Exercise 2021** on Cyber Ranges.
 I also enjoy learning through platforms like **Hack The Box** and exploring bug bounty programs to help secure digital infrastructure.